peak-scale/capsule-argo-addon/docs/annotations.md

 ## `argo.addons.projectcapsule.dev/name`

-By default the approject's name is the same as the tenant name.
-If you want to change the approject name, you can set the `argo.addons.projectcapsule.dev/name` annotation to the desired name.
+By default the appproject's name is the same as the tenant name.
+If you want to change the appproject name, you can set the `argo.addons.projectcapsule.dev/name` annotation to the desired name.

+## `argo.addons.projectcapsule.dev/force`

+For this tenant overwrite any other resources which may already be present.
+If resources are already present whey won't be overwritten until this is specified for the affected tenant or for all tenants via [configuration](config.md).
+This is `false` by default.

 ## `argo.addons.projectcapsule.dev/service-account-namespace`

-By default the service account used for the capsule proxy is created in the same namespace as the approject.
+By default the service account used for the capsule proxy is created in the same namespace as the appproject.
 If you want to change the namespace, you can set the `argo.addons.projectcapsule.dev/service-account-namespace` annotation to the desired namespace.
 This is useful if you have different tenants with different privileges on the cluster.
 Since you can [bind service accounts as capsule-users only via group (namespace)](https://projectcapsule.dev/docs/tenants/permissions/#group-scope) you can use different namespaces to seperate different ServiceAccount privileges.

 > This is only relevant if the proxy or registration is enabled

 ## `argo.addons.projectcapsule.dev/register-proxy`